Internet Security Awareness Training: Health Insurance Portability and Accountability Act

 The Health Insurance Portability and Accountability Act has the Security Rule, and Privacy Rule requiring the creation of a security awareness training program and ensuring employees are trained accordingly.

 Payment Card Industry Data Security Standard

 The Payment Card Industry Security Standards Council, the governing council for stakeholders in the payment industry, formed by American Express, Discover, JCB International, MasterCard, and Visa that developed the DSS as a requirement for the payment industry.
 Requirement 12.6 requires member organizations to institute a formal security awareness program.
 There is a published guide for organizations to adhere to when setting up the program.

-US States Training Regulations
+US state training regulations

-Some States mandate Security Awareness Training whiles other do not but simply recommend voluntary training.
+Some states mandate Security Awareness Training while other do not but simply recommend voluntary training.
 Among states that require the training for its employees include: